 Leg ulcers are monitored and treated by our Practice Nurses.

-Some minor surgical procedures are carried out in the practice.
-Your doctor will refer you to these clinics if it is appropriate.
+Some minor surgical procedures are carried out in the Practice.
+Your doctor will refer you to these clinics when it is appropriate.

-A Travel Clinic is held on by our Practice Nurses, who can offer a full range of foreign travel immunisations, malaria prevention and advice.
-Try to make your first appointment about eight weeks before you travel in case a course of vaccinations is necessary.
-There is a charge for some of the vaccinations and we will be happy to advise you on these.
-More information is available on the above “Travel Vaccination” page.
+Our Practice Nurses host a Travel Clinic which offers a full range of foreign travel immunisations, malaria prevention and advice.
+We recommend making your first appointment about eight weeks before you travel, in case a course of vaccinations is necessary.
+There is a charge for some vaccinations, and we are happy to advise you on these.
+More information is available on the “Travel Vaccination” page.

 Read more about the Nurse Practitioner.

 We will no longer offer a private travel service.
 This means that our receptionists and nurses will send you to a private travel clinic or chemist to obtain vaccines or medications which you are not entitled to on the NHS (such as Yellow Fever and Malaria tablets).
 The NHS does provide typhoid, Hep A and Diptheria, Tetanus & Polio vaccinations.

 We advise you to access the following website to identify which vaccinations and medication you require based on your travel destination prior to traveling.
 If you require the NHS provided vaccinations relating to foreign travel you need to make an appointment with the practice nurse.
 It is important to make this initial appointment as early as possible - at least 6 weeks before you travel.

 Please note that many pharmacies now offer a malaria service online and over the counter without the need for a private prescription from the surgery.
 Please speak to your pharmacist.